-In recent weeks, I have seen a lot of social media chatter about the expectations of employer training programmes.
+There continues to be a lot of social media chatter about the expectations of employer training programmes.

 Employers often have a formula or an amount per ‘head’ for a training budget.
 Therefore, it can be tricky to secure funding for your own personal development if it is not deemed a requirement of your role.

 Many would argue that learning and development budgets are never larger enough.
 It is important for individual businesses to decide what is right for them.
-Technology introduced in the last few years, enable Training companies to support employers to stay ahead of the game and spend their budgets wisely.
+Technology introduced in the last few years, enables Training companies to support employers to stay ahead of the game and spend their budgets wisely.

 Here are 8 reasons why training and development is important to your business.

 These points also benefit individuals who take charge of their own development.

 - Improved employee performance – goes without saying that employees who receive further skills and training will perform their job better.
 This increases confidence, helps them with a stronger grasp of what is needed in both their role and their place in the business

 - Get a head of the competition – training your employees in industry-standard best practice could also assist you in building your brand, your reputation and giving you the edge against your competitors.